Education. Travel. Philanthropy.

 Rustic Pathways has been the leader in global teen adventure travel and community service programs since 1983.
 Through purposeful design, we create culturally-immersive travel programs for students ages 12 to 22, customizable teacher-led trips for school groups, and gap year semesters for recent high school grads.

-Rustic Pathways empowers students through innovative and responsible travel experiences to positively impact lives and communities around the world.
+Rustic Pathways empowers students to positively impact lives and communities around the world.

 Rustic Pathways is committed to creating a world where: